100 Pretty Tramp Stamp Tattoos: Lower Back Ink for Women

 • Keep It Clean: Gently wash with mild soap and water.

-• Moisturize: Use a fragrance-free lotion to keep your skin soft.
+• Moisturize: Use a fragrance-free lotion to keep your skin soft and supple.

-• Avoid Sun: Don’t let strong sunlight hit your new tattoo.
+• Avoid the Sun: Don’t let strong sunlight hit your new tattoo.

 • Follow Artist’s Advice: Do exactly what your tattoo artist tells you for the best healing.